-Designed to be exceptionally sensitive to the needs of infants who need extra care, the private suites for babies in our neonatal intensive care unit (NICU) are technologically advanced and comfortable, with ample space for families.
+Community Hospital North's level III NICU is designed to be exceptionally sensitive to the needs of infants who need extra care.
+The private suites for babies in our NICU are technologically advanced and comfortable, with lots of space for families.
+Amenities include:

-- 36 large, private, developmentally-friendly neonatal intensive care unit (NICU) suites designed for advanced care and bonding with parents
+- Forty-two large, private, developmentally-friendly NICU suites designed for advanced care and bonding with parents

 - Special suites for multiples

 - Ample room in suites for families so they can be active in baby’s care

 - Six suites with bed and bathroom for parents to use when close to going home